aistabci/abci-docs/en/docs/gpu.md

 | cuda/11.4 | 11.4.4     | Yes | Yes | Yes |
 | cuda/11.5 | 11.5.2     | Yes | Yes | Yes |
 | cuda/11.6 | 11.6.2     | Yes | Yes | Yes |

+[^1]: Provided only for experimental use.
+NVIDIA A100 is supported on CUDA 11＋.

 ## cuDNN